ultmaster/whisper-movie/README.md

 See `python -m whispermovie.translate -h` for more command line options.

+This tool invokes OpenAI API and the requirements for local computing resources is minumum (you don't need a GPU!).
+The price of OpenAI API is currently [$0.006 per minute](https://openai.com/pricing), which sums up to about 0.72 dollar for a 2-hour movie.

 ## Example

 I downloaded [this video](https://www.youtube.com/watch?v=kFtrvdriLU8), and transcribed it.
 The results look like this: